 (Thank you to a couple of comment writers below!
-It appears the site has changed a bit from my visit and the main building is bare.
-I will check it and update as soon as I have time and don't have a sprained ankle.
+The site has changed a lot from my visit in 2015.
+The main building is bare shell now with no furniture inside.
 Thank you Stephen for the extra info about its use as a production house.
-Have added details.)
+I have added details.)

-When I first wrote this entry I had no idea, but now I know at least one use of this building.
-One thing about it is certain.
+When I first wrote this entry I had no idea but recently I learned of at least one use of this building.
 It was used as a filming location for the popular drama series Meteor Garden, which was released between 2000 - 2002.
 Thanks to Wes, who pointed out where it appears in the series, I've been able to correlate some photos.

 It looks as though the building was built in the late 90's.
-On knowing its use I know why the faux-luxury furnishings were left there, and why they seemed so cheap and tacky.
+I now know why the faux-luxury furnishings were left there, and why they seemed so cheap and tacky.
 They're all movie props!
-It still feels like a hotel, with many individual rooms and suites, so it's possible this was an intended use at some-point, but also these could just have been for cast members.
+It still feels like a hotel with many individual rooms and suites, so it's possible this was an intended use at some-point.
+However these could just have been for cast members.
 I only know that it was used for Meteor Garden.
-It would be strange to have built it for just one show, and it doesn't feature that heavily, so there must have been other uses planned.
-At the southern end is a huge two level apartment, which seems more complete than the others.
-It seems this was the main characters' apartment in the series, and it appears in a lot of shots.
+It would be strange to build it for just one show, and it doesn't feature that heavily, so there must have been some other uses planned.
+At the southern end is a huge two level apartment which seems more complete than the others.
+This was the main characters' home in the series and it appears in a lot of shots.

-One of the things I like about exploring these places, is trying to piece together the stories of what happened there and who was involved.
+One of the things I like about exploring these places is trying to piece together the stories of what happened there and who was involved.
 It's been great to finally know some answers.
-The fifth and sixth levels are unfinished, with some building materials still in place, and there are some large rooms several floors tall.
-These I now realize were studios, and the materials were used for constructing sets.
+The fifth and sixth levels are unfinished with some building materials still in place.
+There are some large rooms that are several floors tall.
+I now realize these were studios and the materials were used for constructing sets.
 It's still a mystery to me why it was abandoned though.
-The building is in the middle of the mountains, and seems totally out of place, so I wouldn't be surprised if it was a no go on environmental grounds.
-I heard after we visited that a murder had taken place here, and a friend's wedding photographers wouldn't enter because of this.
-So that could possibly be why nothing has happened here, as Taiwanese are generally fearful of ghosts.
+The building is in the middle of the mountains and seems totally out of place, so I wouldn't be surprised if it was a no go on environmental grounds.
+I heard after we visited that a murder had taken place here.
+A friend's wedding photographer wouldn't enter because of this.
+So that could possibly be why nothing has happened here as Taiwanese are generally fearful of ghosts.

-It was very interesting to explore and two years ago at least many of the furnishings were still in place, giving it a recently deserted feel.
-There was a lot weathered and broken furniture, and nature was taking over parts, but the damage was not extensive.
+It was very interesting to explore and in 2015 many of the furnishings were still in place giving it a recently deserted feel.
+There was a lot weathered and broken furniture and nature was taking over parts, but the damage was not extensive.
 There were even a couple of chandeliers hanging.
-The floor of the ballroom had been damaged by water and had a strange undulating look.
-Where mirrors had fallen there was a beautiful rivulet effect on the wall behind.
+The floor of the ballroom had been damaged by water and had a strange undulating effect.
+Where mirrors had fallen there were beautiful rivulet patterns on the walls behind.
 It's not often you find a place that so perfectly looks like humanity vanished in the late 90's and I loved wondering around here.
-The building is huge and I've only posted a fraction here.
+The building is huge and I've only posted a fraction of it here.

 The building was easy to access and no attempt had been made to guard or secure it.
 There were a couple of other people checking it out on the same day.
-The second smaller building is totally empty and not very interesting.
+The second smaller building was totally empty and not interesting.

 Meteor Garden itself was a hugely popular show.
-The house is used by the main character who is young and very rich.
+The house was used by the main character who is young and very rich.
 He's also arrogant and seems to think he can win over the woman of his dreams with his money.
 They fall in love, out again, in again...
-It's been a bizarre feeling seeing the place on a TV show.
-Happiness at seeing places the I'd been in another existence, tempered with a sadness that it all went to ruin.
-The more clips I've watched the more the people in it feel a little real, even though it looks so corny through modern eyes.
+It's been a bizarre feeling seeing the place on a TV show: Happiness at seeing places the I'd been in another existence, tempered with a sadness that it all went to ruin.
+The more clips I've watched the more the people in it feel a little real, even though it looks a little corny through modern eyes.
 I get a lot of people from the Philippines viewing this entry (hi guys :-) I love Cebu) so I’m guessing the show is quite popular there.

 Find other places on the Hidden Taiwan Map